freqtrade/freqtrade/docs/installation.md

 ## Installation with Conda (Miniconda or Anaconda)

 Freqtrade can also be installed with Miniconda or Anaconda.
+We recommend using Miniconda as it's installation footprint is smaller.
 Conda will automatically prepare and manage the extensive library-dependencies of the Freqtrade program.

 ##### What is Conda?

 It is: (1) package, (2) dependency and (3) environment management for any programming language : https://docs.conda.io/projects/conda/en/latest/index.html

-We recommend using Miniconda as it's installation footprint is smaller.

-### installation
+### Installation

 #### Install Conda